+There’s a bit of a story behind this carrot cake recipe.
 When I was little, there was a woman who attended church with us.
-Her name was Mary Russell.
-Not Mary.
-Not Miss Mary.
-Not Mrs. Russell.
+Her name was Mary Russell – not Mary, not Miss Mary, and not Mrs. Russell.
 Mary Russell.
 Every time.
 I never called her anything else other than that – even when speaking directly to her.
-And now, at age 33, I have no idea why I did that.
+And now, I have no idea why I did that.
 I think maybe everyone else did too – or at least the people in my family.
 Maybe it’s why I also refer to myself in third person regularly.

 But anyway, Mary Russell was a baker.
 Not just any baker.
 She would put Sara Lee or Betty Crocker to shame.
 Betty Crocker who!?
 She sold baked goods – and not just any baked goods.
 Baked goods that would make you slap your mama or push your sister down.
 True story.